clirdlf/ndsa.org/groups/innovation-awards.md

 - **Organizations** taking an innovative approach to providing support and guidance to the digital preservation community.
 - **Future stewards**, especially students, but including educators, trainers, or curricular endeavors taking a creative approach to advancing knowledge of digital preservation issues and practices.
 - **Educators**, including trainers or curricular endeavors, promoting innovative approaches and access to digital preservation through partnerships, professional development opportunities, and curriculum.

-## 2020 NDSA Awards Call for Nominations

-Nominations are now being accepted for the National Digital Stewardship Alliance (NDSA) 2020 Innovation Awards at this [form](https://www.surveymonkey.com/r/2020-ndsa-innovation-awards) and will remain open through Friday, September 4, 2020.

 ## Working Group Members
 - Stephen Abrams, co-chair (Harvard University)